 Only with this understanding will teachers feel prepared for the elementary certification process, which will eventually lead to a fulfilling career educating children from kindergarten to sixth grade.

 How do teachers gain this understanding before striking out into the educational world?
 And why does certification matter?
+Find more indepth information about becoming and the life of an elementary teacher here.

 Why is certification important?